0xraincandy/syca/README.md

 ```

 ### **Known Bugs**
-- when changing user using su, then the password wont get accepted
+- When changing user using su, then the password wont get accepted.